Skip to product information

 Product tags are a shopping guide only.
 Always check the product label, ingredients and allergen information before purchase.
 If you are unsure whether this product is suitable, ask a One Life Health consultant or a qualified healthcare professional.
 Read our tag guide.

-Add R 164.70 more for free delivery FREE AT R400
+Add R 164.70 more for free delivery Free at R400

-Not sure it's right for you?
+Not sure it’s right for you?
 Ask before you buy.
+Free WhatsApp consult — 30 years behind the counter.

-SA stock — no import wait
+Family-owned since 1996 Consultant-vetted range SA stock – no import wait

 明目地黄丸 / Ming Mu Di Huang Wan